BlueBrain/Brayns/python/doc/source/usage_launchbraynsbackend.rst

 connect to it through the Python client (here using uri='r2i2n11:5000').

 Note: if the websocket client (e.g. Python) is running outside BB5, r2i2n11 should be replaced by r2i2n11.bbp.epfl.ch.

+Now you can interact with the backend instance by using the Python API :ref:`usepythonapi-label`.